Tending, nurturing, and facilitating community.

 There is a beautiful saying among the Xhosa tribe in Africa, Ubuntu, that says, “I am, because we are.”
 Our sense of self is directly related to the depth of our being known, being an integral part of the whole.
 This philosophy guides my work and my art.

 I believe radical inclusion is the path to positive change between humans, individuals, and collectives.
 Radical inclusion is choosing to evolve beyond the outdated, fear-based fight and protect instinct of our primitive brain in relationship to other humans.
 Radical inclusion is when we welcome and respect the stranger, no matter how they are different from us.
-When we are radically inclusive, there is no “other.”

 Radical inclusion begins with the self and radiates out to our circles of community, from family and friends to acquaintances and neighbors to cities and nations.

-Radical inclusion requires radical transformation.
-It demands facing ourselves in a mirror like we never have before.
-It calls us to dig into our judgments and the ways we are conditioned to believe that repressing ourselves and oppressing others are the ways to belong.
-It requires looking into the shadows and pulling out the pieces of ourselves that were dismembered and thrown away for the sake of being included by a culture based on conformity.
+Radical inclusion often requires radical transformation.
+It requires transformation in order to accept the “other” in ourselves and the “other” in people who are very different from us.
+It calls us to dig into our judgments and the ways we are conditioned to believe that repressing ourselves and oppressing others are the only ways to belong.
+And radical inclusion creates transformation because people become their best and truest selves when they accept all of themselves and feel a sense of belonging.